ouya/docs/content-review-guidelines.md

 * **`Cortex TV` Trademark**: You can use the `Cortex TV` name, logo, and trademark, but you have to respect that these are `Razer’s` intellectual property, so we want you to use them in a way that accurately portrays that your game is on `Cortex TV`.

+* **Gambling**: Do not use or promote any real world gambling.

 * **`OUYA` Trademark**: You can use the `OUYA` name, logo, and trademark, but you have to respect that these are `Razer’s` intellectual property, so we want you to use them in a way that accurately portrays that your game is on `OUYA`.

+* **Copyright**: The review team requires that all copyright dates on the details page and in game are correct.

 ##In-App Purchasing & Technical Info